 Fibank is a respected, reliable and fair partner, which has built over the years a good reputation among international financial institutions and gained valuable experience and know-how from its numerous business partners, investors, customers and counterparties.

 BRANCH NETWORK

-As at 31 December 2018 the Group of First Investment Bank had a total of 168 branches and offices: 154 branches and offices, incl.
-Head Offices, throughout Bulgaria and a foreign branch in Cyprus, as well as Head Office and 12 branches of the subsidiary bank First Investment Bank - Albania Sh.a.
+As at 31 December 2018 First Investment Bank had a total of 155 branches and offices: 154 branches and offices, incl.
+Head Offices, throughout Bulgaria and a foreign branch in Cyprus.